 herbal medicines for migraine

-Many people take NSAIDS, or stronger prescriptive medicines like DHE’s that block neurogenic inflammation.
+Many people take NSAIDs or stronger prescriptive medicines like DHE that block neurogenic inflammation.
 I can totally understand the need for pharmaceuticals in the event of severe head pain, one of the worst kinds of pain in the body.
 While meds may still be necessary when first undergoing acupuncture treatment, it may be possible to lessen the dosage and frequency over the course of a few weeks to months.
-Of course, the goal is to greatly reduce or even eliminate the need for prescriptive meds, that often have damaging effects to the Liver, and substitute with a holistic health approach that includes acupuncture, herbal medicines, a healthy nutritional balance and adequate exercise and water intake.
+Of course, the goal is to greatly reduce or even eliminate the need for prescriptive meds, which often have damaging effects on the Liver, and substitute them with a holistic health approach that includes acupuncture, herbal medicines, a healthy nutritional balance, adequate exercise, and ample water intake.

-Like acupuncture treatment, specific herbal strategies for various types of head pain and their etiologies requires attentiveness and skillful dispensing.
-Most formulas that address pain as the chief complaint include herbs classified as “blood invigorators;” these herbals are noted for their ability to stoke sluggish circulation and restore flow of blood into channels (lines of energy) as well as actual blood vessels.
+Like acupuncture treatment, specific herbal strategies for various types of head pain and their etiologies require attentiveness.
+Most formulas that address pain as the chief complaint include herbs classified as “blood invigorators;” these herbals are noted for their ability to stoke sluggish circulation and restore the flow of blood into channels (lines of energy) as well as actual blood vessels.

 One of the most effective herbs for migraine is bupleurum, chai hu (Radix bupleuri) root, a woody herb, widely renowned for its ability to circulate Liver qi throughout the system and to also help detoxify the blood (Bensky & Gamble, 1993).
-Bupleurum is a cooling herb that is also used to reduce fever, smoothe the flow of blood, and ease emotional distress — all symptoms of Liver qi stagnation.
-Severe headaches of any type, including both migraine and tension type, are linked to Liver syndromes in Traditional Chinese medicine; treatment will almost always include points and herbs that both soften and tonify the Liver.
+Bupleurum is a cooling herb that is also used to reduce fever, smooth the flow of blood, and ease emotional distress — all symptoms of Liver qi stagnation.
+Severe headaches of any type, including both migraine and tension-type, are linked to Liver syndromes in Traditional Chinese medicine; treatment will almost always include points and herbs that both soften and support the Liver.

 Barkin, R. & Jay, G. (Eds.).
 (2017).
 Primary headache disorders part II.
 Disease-a-Month, 63(12), 339-368.